 Welcome!
-I’m an Assistant Professor in the Linguistics Program at Boston University.
+I’m an Assistant Professor in the Department of Linguistics at Boston University.
 I direct the Phonetics, Acquisition & Multilingualism Lab (PAMLab), and am also affiliated with the Center for the Study of Asia and the Center for Research in Sensory Communication & Emerging Neural Technology (CRESCENT).

 My research is concerned with how linguistic experience influences phonological knowledge throughout life.
 I approach this question primarily by examining the processing, representation, and development of speech sounds in the context of second language learning, multilingualism, and language contact.
 As such, my work is strongly cross-linguistic in nature, and I use a variety of experimental methods to investigate the ways in which speech production and perception continue to develop in adulthood through varied experiences with sounds in multiple languages.

 For links to downloadable publications, click here.
 For links to downloadable handouts or slides from talks/posters I’ve given, click here.
 You can also find me on Google Scholar, Academia.edu, ResearchGate, or ORCID.